Wednesday, October 15, 2025

 Please note:

-Paul made it clear he was successful in servicing the Lord,
+Paul made it clear he was successful in serving the Lord

 John tells us in the Gospel of John,